 |Information about our menus at the olive branch

 For many years we have listed here all our menus we offer and it looked great and was very easy to use.
 But now i have taken a decision not to up load my menus to our site.
-The reason why is i would like to change the way you view what we do at the olive branch, id like you to follow me on twitter to see whats in my fridge, or even give me a call or a text and ill let you know personally what i’m offering tonight.
 The main idea of our dishes hasn't changed in over 20 years so you probably have an idea already of what i like to cook, i buy the best ingredients our area has to offer and i don't do a lot with them, i add a sauce here or a little garnish there and there you have it!
 So here we go, lets see what happens, the menu page might be back tomorrow but I'm hoping not.

 This page will be more like a market report to be excited about,

-Heres a little of what I'm up to today!
+Heres a little of what I'm up to at the moment!

 I Look forward to cooking for you soon.
 Paul

 Beef, I age it to 50 days: i buy only Yorkshire beef, not because i believe its the best the world can offer, but it makes sense.
 I know a true gentleman called Allen who picks out the best cows for his sons abattoir over the hill in Mossley.
 I buy beef on the bone then age it in house from anywhere from 1 week to 50 days, at the moment (due to only having a small saw) i offer, Beef fillet (1 week aged on the bone) from the Sirloin which i refer to as the tornado, this is served simple and cooked to your liking.
 I aged the Chateaubriand which is the fillet off the rump of the cow, for a little longer to 2 weeks, we serve this to share on a board with garnishes like onion ring and duo of sauces.
-Ive caught up a little this week, Rib eye is back on "steak night" and ive listed now the chance to try our sharing steak with the aged 50 days Sirloin.
+Rib eye is back on "steak night"

-A huge steak isn't for everyone: This weekend I've brought back simple but great old school beef dishes, like medallions of fillet “named after the shape” baked on a tray with garlic rubbed in and rosemary spears with extra virgin olive oil.
-Also Rosettes of beef, with brandy and peppercorn cream sauce.
+A huge steak isn't for everyone: This weekend I've brought back a simple but great beef dishes, Rosettes of beef, with brandy and peppercorn cream sauce.

 Venison: I did used to buy farmed in the passed but i found (or to be fair they found me) a chap called Frank in Halifax who shoots wild in Scotland.
 He has over 33 years experience in wild game and with numbers are at their all time high this is the perfect time to be eating wild deer.
 I have the loin on at the moment off smaller roe deer, served pink with sweet port & peppercorns